 Considering a movement monitor for our newborn in 2020?
 We researched over 15 contenders for our roundup of 6 potential monitors for testing to help you find the best choice for your family.
 Some parents consider movement monitors to provide peace of mind while baby sleeps, so they can get a better night's sleep by helping to assuage fears of Sudden Infant Death Syndrome (SIDS).
 Movement monitors track the baby's breathing movements and while movement monitors don't claim to prevent SIDS, a reliable monitor may help provide peace of mind and we can help you decipher the difference and advantages of each monitor type.
 Remember safe sleep guidelines should always be followed with EVERY sleep to help reduce the risk of SIDS.

-The Best Movement Monitor Review
+The Best Movement Monitor Review of 2020

-Read review: Babysense 7
+Read Review: Babysense 7

-Read the Review: Snuza Hero
+Read Review: Snuza Hero

-Read the Review: Angelcare AC403
+Read Review: Angelcare AC403

 Owlet Smart Sock 2

-Nonetheless, the Owlet Smart Sock 2 is a product we do not recommend as a result of disappointing EMF test results that are far higher (>6 V/m) than the competition and significantly higher than everyday products like cell phones.
-(For more information on EMF and our testing, please see the EMF section below.)
-While each parent must weigh the pros and cons to make the right decision for their baby, we believe the unnecessary and uncertain potential risks related to high EMF exposure is enough reason not to use it on a baby.
+While the concept is cool and the technology intriguing, the Owlet Smart Sock 2 is a product we do not recommend as a result of disappointing Electromagnetic Field (EMF) test results that are far higher (8 V/m) than the competition and everyday products like personal fitness monitors.
+In our opinion, the EMF levels from the Owlet are too high (for more information on EMF and our testing, please see the EMF section below.)
+While each parent must weigh the pros and cons to make the right decision for their baby, we believe the unnecessary and uncertain potential health risks related to high EMF exposure is reason enough not to use the Smart Sock.
 In our opinion, this is a classic instance of implementing the precautionary principle.

 Movement Monitor Buying Advice